 Wenck doesn’t just have the expertise and experience necessary to help you; we make sure we put it to work in the most effective manner for your project.
-To do that, Wenck assembles and assigns you a custom team from among our experts only after we’ve evaluated what your project calls for.
-By assembling the right team for you, we can ensure that your partners always have the expertise and resources to make your assessments effectively along with the flexibility and responsiveness to make any necessary adjustments to your EDD plan without delay.
+To do that, Wenck assembles and assigns you a custom environmental site assessment team from among our experts only after we’ve evaluated what your project calls for.
+By assembling the right team for you, we can ensure that your partners always have the expertise and resources to make your assessments effectively along with the flexibility and responsiveness to make any necessary adjustments to your environmental due diligence plan without delay.
 Most importantly, our experts have the experience to communicate our findings to you as usefully as possible.
 We don’t just tell you what we find; we use it to help inform your next steps clearly.

 Who does Wenck provide Environmental Due Diligence Services to?

 Wenck works as a close advocate of buyers, sellers, and legal representation on each side of merger and acquisition deals in both single and multi-site commercial property projects across the United States.
-Whatever phase of the deal you’re in and whatever type of survey you need, we have everything we need to help you effectively.
+Whatever phase of the deal you’re in and whatever type of environmental site assessment you need, we have everything we need to help you effectively.
 Wenck has extensive experience providing our environmental due diligence expertise to: